White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Sapphire (blue):

-- Perfect: White gold or platinum
+- Perfect: White or platinum

 - Why: Cool stone + cool metal